Cisco Admits Failure, Partners with Pelco (v2)

 Less than 3 years ago, Cisco threatened the physical security industry with disruption and innovation.
 Spending more than $100 Million USD, Cisco bought companies manufacturing video management systems and encoders as well as developing their own IP/HD camera line.
 Pundits predicted Cisco would crush the dumb security dinosarours.

-Today, Cisco announces a partnership with incumbent CCTV leader Pelco.
+Today, Cisco announces a partnership [link no longer available] with incumbent CCTV leader Pelco.
 The Press Release frames it as a "co-branding" of Pelco's Sarix cameras with future potential for incorporating Cisco's "networking functionality" which seems to be basically an OEM of Pelco's Sarix line.
 This follows Cisco's partnership with behemoth security integrator/installer ADT earlier this year.

 Here's the video of the announcement at ASIS: